Church of Colònia Güell: The Chapel

 Although it remains unfinished, the chapel is a very important aspect of the church.
 The designs of the chapel is similar to that of the Sagrada Familia.
 This is a common theme seen throughout the church, since Gaudí used it in preparation for the building of the Sagrada Familia.
 He tested many of his ideas and theories here, since Güell gave him the liberty of being as creative as possible.

 The shape of the worship area was planned in extensive detail, right down to the pews.
 All of the furniture in the Church was designed by Gaudí himself, and have been preserved.
 Very few pieces of his furniture have been saved, though some examples are still seen in the Sagrada Familia and private homes.

 Recent history

-In 2000, local architects set about repairing the crypt.
+In 2000, local architects set about repairing the Catalan modernisme buildings and the crypt.
 This took away aspects of the unfinished nature of the buildings.
 However, it did present a more tourist-friendly structure, and now visitors can stand on the roof, which would have been the church floor.